Teenager Thompson, veteran Pak lead Wie by one

-Thompson, unhappy with her putting on Thursday, found her touch on the greens to plunder eight birdies in her final 13 holes and join Pak at seven-under 137 in perfect morning conditions at Mission Hills in Rancho Mirage, California.
+Thompson, unhappy with her putting on Thursday, found her stroke to plunder eight birdies in her final 13 holes and join South Korean Pak Se Ri at seven-under 137 in perfect morning conditions at Mission Hills in Rancho Mirage, California.

-They lead the first LPGA major of the year by one stroke from American Michelle Wie, who missed a golden birdie chance at her final hole, and are two in front of American Cristie Kerr and first round leader Shanshan Feng, of China.
+They led the first LPGA major of the year by one stroke from Michelle Wie, who missed a golden birdie chance at her final hole.

-The three frontrunners all played in the calm morning conditions, while Kerr and Feng had to contend with an afternoon breeze.

-Thompson became what was then the youngest ever LPGA winner at the age of 16 in 2011 and she added two more victories last year.
+Thompson in 2011 at age 16 became what was then the youngest ever LPGA winner, and she added two more victories last year.

 "Obviously this is one of my main goals, to win a major this year, especially the Kraft Nabisco would be a huge honour," Thompson told reporters.